 A program to generate high-resolution climate data for climate change studies and applications in British Columbia and western North America

-Both programs are freely available in a stand-alone desktop version or Google Map based web-version.
-The desktop versions are more robust, allowing users to generate and view data for more than one location at a time, which can be done using input coordinate files for a period or a time series.
+All the programs are freely available in a stand-alone desktop version or Google Map based web-version.
+The desktop versions allow users to generate data for more than one location at a time, which can be done using input coordinate files for a period or a time series.
 The web-based versions are designed for periodic users or those with program installation restrictions on their computers.

 The web-based version of Climate BC also serves as an interactive platform to visualize (and download) spatial climate data over top of ecosystem classification and forest tree species bioclimate envelopes for British Columbia.

 “ClimateBC; modeling climates in BC forest ecosystems“, Forest Genetics Council Annual Report 2011-2012 (see page 14 in the PDF report).

 “Climate-based seed transfer“, Forest Genetics Council Annual Report 2012-2013 (see page 15 in the PDF report).

 Funding: Forest Genetics Council of BC, the BC Ministry of Forests, Lands and Natural Resource Operations, NSERC Strategic Grant, BIOCAP Canada Foundation, NSERC Industry Chair.